 About the author…

-Ronnie Ann, founder of Work To the Wise and Work Coach Cafe, bases her real-world advice on her many years as an organizational consultant where she helped interview and hire people, added to a certificate from NYU in Career Planning & Development, as well as her many adventures as a serial job seeker.
+Ronnie Ann, founder of Work To the Wise and Work Coach Cafe, bases her real-world advice on many years as an organizational consultant where she helped interview and hire people, added to a Career Planning & Development certificate from NYU, as well as her many adventures as a serial job seeker.

 How Changing Your Attitude Can Change Your Job!